 Void.
 Check this box when an error is made on Form W-2 and you are voiding it because you are going to complete a new Form W-2.
-Be careful not to include any amounts shown on "Void" forms in the totals you enter on Form W-3.
-See Corrections on page 3.
+Be careful not to include any amounts shown on "Void" forms in the totals that you enter on Form W-3.
+See Corrections on page 4.

 Box b-Employer identification number.
 Show the employer identification number (EIN) assigned to you by the IRS (00-0000000).
-This should be the same number that you used on your Federal employment tax returns (Form 941, 943, or CT-1).
+This should be the same number that you used on your federal employment tax returns (Form 941, Form 943, Form CT-1, or Schedule H (Form 1040)).
 Do not use a prior owner's EIN.
-If you do not have an EIN when filing Forms W-2, enter "Applied For" in box b, not your SSN.
+If you do not have an EIN when filing Forms W-2, enter "Applied For" in box b; do not use your SSN.
 You can get an EIN by filing Form SS-4, Application for Employer Identification Number.
-Also see Agent reporting on page 3.
+Also see Agent reporting on page 4.

 Box c-Employer's name, address, and ZIP code.
-This entry should be the same as shown on your Form 941, 943, or CT-1.
-Also see Agent reporting on page 3.
+This entry should be the same as shown on your Form 941, Form 943, Form CT-1, or Schedule H (Form 1040).
+Also see Agent reporting on page 4.

 Box d-Employee's social security number.
 Enter the number shown on the employee's social security card.
 If the employee does not have a card, he or she should apply for one by completing Form SS-5, Application for a Social Security Card.

-If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d.
+If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d on paper Forms W-2 filed with the SSA.
+(Enter zeros (000-00-0000) if Form W-2 is filed electronically or on magnetic diskette with the SSA.)

-Ask the employee to inform you of the number and the exact way his/her name is printed on the card when it is received.
+Ask the employee to inform you of the number and the exact way that his/her name is printed on the card when it is received.
 Then correct your previous report by filing Form W-2c showing the employee's SSN.
-Also show the employee's name as shown on the card.
 If the employee needs to change his or her name from that shown on the card, the employee should call the SSA at 1-800-772-1213.

 Boxes e and f-Employee's name and address.
-Enter the name as shown on the employee's social security card (first, middle initial, last).
+Enter the name as shown on your employee's social security card (first, middle initial, last).
+Generally, do not enter "Jr.," "Sr.," etc. on Copy A unless the suffix appears on the card.
 If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
 If the name has changed, the employee must get a corrected card from any SSA office.
 Use the name on the original card until you see the corrected one.
 Do not show titles or academic degrees, such as "Dr.," "RN," or "Esq.," at the beginning or end of the employee's name.

-Include in the address the number, street, apartment or suite number, or P.O. box number if mail is not delivered to a street address.
+Include in the address the number, street, apartment or suite number (or P.O. box number if mail is not delivered to a street address).
 For a foreign address, give the information in the following order: city, province or state, and country.
 Follow the country's practice for entering the postal code.
 Do not abbreviate the country name.

 Third-party payers of sick pay filing third-party sick pay recap Forms W-2 and W-3 must enter "Third-Party Sick Pay Recap" in place of the employee's name in box e.
+Also, do not enter the employee's SSN in box d.
 See Sick Pay Reporting in section 6 of Pub.
 15-A.